tytydraco/yessleep/out/I_Survived_an_Abandoned_Water_Park_But_My_Friends_Werent_So_Lucky.md

 Then, I looked at the dark, oily water at the base of the Maw.
 Just beneath the surface, where the bottom of its huge stretched jaw met the murky depths, a faint shimmer pulsed.
 It was subtle, barely there.
 A heartbeat like rhythm that seem to writhe with an invisible life.
 It pulsed, slow and deliberate.

-Liam, seeing the shimmer too, let out a choked whimper.
+Justin, seeing the shimmer too, let out a choked whimper.
 He stumbled back from the ladder, splashing in the grime.
 "It's... it's doing something....
 Oh my God, guys it's fucking breathing..."

-Sam grabbed Liam's arm, pulling him.
+KC grabbed Justin's arm, pulling him.
 "Move!
 We'll try the other side of the pool!"

 The air was now pressing us down, making it hard to breathe.
 I swept my flashlight beam frantically around the pool's rim, searching, pleading for an escape, but there was nothing.
 Just the walls, grime, and the darkness above.